 What is a professional practice statement?
-This Professional Practice Statement, developed by the Association Forum of Chicagoland, is provided as a management tool for associations and individual association professionals, developed by experts in the industry, and recommended as a means to achieve excellence in managing associations and other not-for-profit organizations.
+This Professional Practice Statement, developed by the Association Forum, is provided as a management tool for associations and individual association professionals, developed by experts in the industry, and recommended as a means to achieve excellence in managing associations and other not-for-profit organizations.

 The performance appraisal process is an important tool for measuring the effectiveness of the chief executive officer.
 Ensuring that performance expectations are achievable and mutually agreed upon by both the chief executive officer and the “Reviewing Body” (board or a subset of the governing body charged with this responsibility) is central to the purpose of the performance evaluation process.
 Performance evaluation should be an ongoing process that measures progress toward attaining performance and professional development goals.
 Most organizations function in an environment characterized by limited continuity at the board level, which can exacerbate problems arising from irregular performance appraisals.
 Whether or not there is good continuity, conducting regular performance appraisals is imperative.

-The Association Forum of Chicagoland endorses the practice of assessment of chief executive officer performance by the board at specified intervals throughout the year, culminating with a formal, annual performance review.
+The Association Forum endorses the practice of assessment of chief executive officer performance by the board at specified intervals throughout the year, culminating with a formal, annual performance review.

 The chief executive officer’s performance evaluation should address the success of the association in attaining its organizational objectives as well as the success of the chief executive officer’s personal and professional development goals.
 Performance goals should always be coupled with objective and clearly stated measurement criteria, how the criteria will be measured as well as milestone activities.